 the Audit and Appeals Committees

 The IPS Board of Directors has full authority for the ordinary and extraordinary management of the IPS International Association.
 Under the supervision of the General Assembly, it develops the organization’s strategy.
 The Board is currently comprised of 16 members, with a strong geographic and gender balance.
 The Board elects the Director General and may elect an Executive Committee.
-The current President of the Board (2009-2012) is Federico Mayor, former Director General of UNESCO.
+The current President of the Board is Ambassador Nassir Abdul Aziz Al-Nasser, UN High Representative for the Alliance of Civilizations.

 The IPS Director General is responsible for the implementation of the decisions of the Board of Directors.
 In this capacity, he or she is granted full powers for the ordinary management of the organization.
-IPS’s current Director General is Mario Lubetkin, a well-renowned Italian-Uruguayan journalist, unanimously appointed by the Board in 2002 and re-elected for a further term (2009-2012).
+IPS’s current Director General is Ramesh Jaura, unanimously appointed by the Board in April 2014.

 The IPS Executive Committee, currently comprised of four members, exercises the powers of the Board of Directors in between Board meetings and supports the Director General in the execution of his duties.
 The current President of the Executive Committee (2009-2012) is Fifi Benaboud.